MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Blightguard**

 : Blightguards are miniboss Taken Knights that appear when the Brand of the Initiate is obtained.
-They will spawn within fusion range of plates and spawn twice per damage phase.
+They will spawn within fusion range of plates and spawn twice per damage phase, never in the same spot and never on the same plate that gave a player Brand.
 Killing them spawns a Brand Claimer on their position.

-Unconfirmed what order they spawn in, but they will:
-- Spawn near plates
-- Never spawn in the same spot twice per damage phase
-- Never spawn near the plate that gave the Brand of the Initiate

 ### Special Enemies
 **Adepts**

-: Major Acolytes.
-On death, buffs all nearby Acolytes, augmenting their ranged attack to a Ogre's eye laser beam attack.
-Only present after first damage phase and if the Warpriest is spawning Hive.
+: {{description_adept_enemy}} Only present after first damage phase and if the Warpriest is spawning Hive.

 ## Challenge: Devious Thievery